tulios/mappersmith/README.md

   })
 ```

-The assert object can be used to retrieve the requests, example:
+The assert object can be used to retrieve the requests that went through the created mock, example:

 ```javascript
 const mock = mockClient(client)